e-tidemo/new-years-quiz/README.md

    - ### Play again?
     At the end of the quiz, the player is given three options - to play again, to leave feedback about the game or to leave the website.
 Leaving the website directs the player to google.com.
 If the player wants to leave some feedback on the game, they can click that button which will open a google form in a different window and if the player chooses to play again they are redirected to the start page.
   - ## Future Features
+    The possibilities for improvements when it comes to an online quiz are endless but here are some realistic ideas that could improve this quiz further:

     - In the future, the quiz as a game would benefit a lot from having more questions and it displaying a random selection of these each time one plays.
 That way one can play the game more times with more excitement.
 As it is now, one can replay until one finds all the correct answers but then it will become a bit boring and not very challenging.
+    - Another future feature that would be neat is to have a timer for each question that gives you x amount of seconds to answer but as this quiz is intended to be used in a group, it was not applied this time around as it would have made the group following along in the same quiz a bit too complicated.

 - # Design
   - ## Colour Scheme: